erleben/pySoRo/README.md

         find_library(iokit_lib IOKit)
         TARGET_LINK_LIBRARIES(XXusb objc ${corefoundation_lib} ${iokit_lib})
     endif()
+    ...
+    ...

 ## Installing pyrealsense2
 We mostly followed the description from the library

 https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_osx.md

 There are some slight changes to this description.
-We used macport hence
+We used Macport instead of brew.
+Hence, we wrote

     sudo port install libusb
     sudo port install pkgconfig
     sudo port install glfw

- In CMake remember to turn on BUILD_PYTHON_BINDINGS.
-Once you have generated your xcode project files run install target from command line as sudo user.
+In CMake one has to remember to turn on BUILD_PYTHON_BINDINGS to get the python wrapper installed later on.
+Once CMake have generated your xcode project files build the install target from the command line as sudo user.
 It all looks like this.

     mkdir build
     cd build
     cmake .. -DBUILD_PYTHON_BINDINGS=true -DBUILD_EXAMPLES=true -DBUILD_WITH_OPENMP=false -DHWM_OVER_XU=false -G Xcode
     sudo xcodebuild -target install

-librealsense will copy the final library files into usr/local/lib so you might want to make some changes to your .profile file by adding
+The install target will copy the final library files into the usr/local/lib folder for you.
+To make sure your python installation can find the new library you might want to make some changes to your .profile file by adding

     export PYTHONPATH=$PYTHONPATH:/usr/local/lib

-# Adding 2 Dimensional Data Protocols
+# Experimental: Adding 2 Dimensional Data Protocols

-In current implementation when one writes teh python code
+We ran profiling tools on current implementation and found that close to 80% of the application time is spend on converting buffer data from librealsense into numpy arrays that are more appropriate for openGL vertex buffers.

+Here is the code that is causing the bad performance

+    def update(self, coordinates, uvs):
+        vertex_data = []
+        index_data = []
+        index = 0
+        for i in range(len(coordinates)):
+            if fabs(coordinates[i][2]) > 0.0:
+                vertex_data.append(coordinates[i][0])
+                vertex_data.append(coordinates[i][1])
+                vertex_data.append(coordinates[i][2])
+                vertex_data.append(uvs[i][0])
+                vertex_data.append(uvs[i][1])
+                index_data.append(index)
+                index += 1
+        vertex_array = np.array(vertex_data, dtype=np.float32)
+        index_array = np.array(index_data, dtype=np.uint32)

+        self.count = index

+        glBindBuffer(GL_ARRAY_BUFFER, self.vbo)
+        glBindBuffer(GL_ELEMENT_ARRAY_BUFFER, self.ibo)
+        glBufferSubData(GL_ARRAY_BUFFER, 0, vertex_array.nbytes, vertex_array)
+        glBufferSubData(GL_ELEMENT_ARRAY_BUFFER, 0, index_array.nbytes, index_array)

+It is not really the openGL call at the end that is the problem, but rather that we setup up a for-loop that incrementally creates two lists in order to zip two numpy arrays into one numpy array.
+This is slow.
+Ideally we would much rather write something Like

+    vertex_array = np.hstack((coordinates, uvs))
+    index_array = np.arrange(len(vertex_array))

+Unfortunately, the current BufData implementation in the python wrapper of librealsense does not give us numpy arrays coordinates and uvs that have the right shape for writing the code above.
+With the current implementation when one writes the python code

     coordinates = np.asanyarray(points.get_vertices())